LandSandBoat/lsb-wiki/Client-installation-setup-[Windows]-(second-part).md

    * Double-click "Legacy Components" to expand it.
    * Check the DirectPlay check box (if it is not already marked).

+5. Configure game technical optiones.
+   * Start Menu > PlayOnline > FINAL FANTASY XI Config; _or_
+   * `(Root FFXI Install Directory)/PlayOnline/SquareEnix/FINAL FANTASY XI/Tools/FINAL FANTASY XI Config`

+# 2. Connecting to Retail
-5. To be capable of connecting to a Project Topaz server, you must be able to update your local install of Final Fantasy XI.
+To be capable of connecting to a Project Topaz server, you must be able to update your local install of Final Fantasy XI.
 To do this, you must connect - or have connected - to SquareEnix's retail servers at least once.
 You may connect to the official retail servers in the following ways:
    1. Connect to retail with your existing retail subscription.
    2. Purchase a copy of Final Fantasy XI, which comes with a 30-day subscription.
    3. For users who have previously purchased Final Fantasy XI and have since reinstalled the software, connect to retail during a Return Home to Vana'diel campaign when SquareEnix allows former subscribers to play on retail servers for free.
    4. [Activate a trial account provided by SquareEnix.](https://store.na.square-enix-games.com/en_US/product/442968/final-fantasy-xi-free-trial-pc-download) When you do so, you will be emailed an activation key.
 This key may be used like a normal activation key.

-## 2. Later Updates
+# 3. Later Updates

 After having connected to retail at least once since installing Final Fantasy XI, you may then update it at any time by deleting a file on your local installation and using "Check Files" from the PlayOnline Viewer.
-You may use this method without an existing subscription to retail.
+You may use this method even if your previous subscription to retail is inactive.

 1. Inside the `\PlayOnline\SquareEnix\FINAL FANTASY XI\ROM\0` folder > delete the `0.dat` file.